 - That interstate wire communications were in fact used.

 Wire communications can simply be the internet.

 If you are facing charges for embezzlement, please reach out to criminal defense attorney Diane C. Bass.
 The law firm of Ms. Bass has years of experience providing legal representation to clients accused of all types of financial crimes, such as fraud and embezzlement.
 If you think you would benefit from legal representation as you prepare to go before a judge in federal court, please contact the Law Office of Diane C. Bass without further delay.
-The initial consultation is free of charge and can help point you in the right direction for how to proceed with your courtroom case.
+The initial consultation can help point you in the right direction for how to proceed with your courtroom case.